lucasloureiror/lucasloureiror/README.md

    2. <strong>Back-end</strong>:

-      a. <em>Java</em>: Understading the inner workings of the JVM and it's high capability to deliver perfomance and products in scale.
+      a. <em>Java</em>: Understading the inner workings of the JVM and how to proper use Spring to deliver perfomance and products in scale.

       b. <em>Go</em>: Understading how Go can deliver a high performance product having concurrency and the cloud in mind.